KernelSaunders/Admin/README.md

 The solution to to finding a projects real traceability, supported by evidence and build for real use.

+The problem we solve:
+Products can come from every corner of world.
+Consumers may often be unaware truly where products are originated from.
+With so many product stages and complex production lines Sourcr aggregates the neccessary information to provide more informated decisions.

 ## Roles

 - Testing - Pritch